alexpirine/python-trivial-sudoku/README.md

 ### Algorithm 1

-The algorithm computes all possible values at a specific square.
-If there is only one possible value, the square is solved.
+The algorithm computes all possible values at a specific location.
+If there is only one possible value, the location is filled with that value.

 ### Algorithm 2

 The algorithm successively takes values from 1 to 9, and checks for possible locations in a region (a region being a set of 9 squares in a cell, a row or a column).
-If only one location is available in the region, it's filled with the value.
+If only one single location is available in the region for that specific value, the location is filled with that value.